reginakusza/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/JackLemere/README.md

 The code for this analysis can be found in the 'Question Similarity Analysis.ipynb' notebook.

-I first imported the data using pandas and filtered out columns unrelated to the question asked.
-I then began cleaning the question_content column by first creating a new column with the questions in all lowercase.
+Requirements:

+pandas                            2.2.3

+nltk                              3.9.1

+pyenchant                         3.3.0

+matplotlib                        3.10.0

+wordcloud                         1.9.4

+spacy                             3.8.11

+en_core_web_lg                    3.8.0

+gensim                            4.4.0

+### Data Cleaning and Analysis Steps

+#### A: Data Cleaning
+1. Import data
+    - This analysis utilizes Python and Jupyter Notebook.
+The pandas library was used for importing and cleaning data.
+Data was filtered to only include questions in english
+2. Remove unecessary columns
+    - Here we will only keep columns relating to the question asked, including the question itself, time, and location asked.
+We will remove question topic as well, as we will attempt to categorize the data seperately
+3. Clean question_content column
+    - Change all text to lowercase
+    - Remove Punctuation and Stopwords
+    - Tokenize and Lemmatize Text

+#### B: Analysis

+4. Count total occurances of each used word, remove numbers and non-english words
+5. Rank occured words by similarity
+6. Label questions based on word similarity

 # Further Questions: